vishnuprksh/vishnuprksh/README.md

 - 💬 Ask me about Artifical Intelligence and Open Source Projects
 - 📫 How to reach me: vishnucheppanam@gmail.com

-## 🔧 Technologies & Tools

-I work with a variety of technologies and tools, including but not limited to:

-- 💻 Machine Learning
-- 🚀 Data Science
-- 🌐 Data Base Management

 ## 🌱 Current Projects

 Here are some of the projects I'm currently working on: